The Handmaid's Tale: Critical reception

-Among a few science fiction aficionados, however, Atwood's comments were considered petty and contemptuous.
-(The term speculative fiction was indeed employed that way by certain New Wave writers in the 1960s and early 1970s to express their dissatisfaction with traditional or establishment science fiction.)
-Hugo-winning science fiction critic David Langford observed in a column: "The Handmaid's Tale won the very first Arthur C. Clarke Award in 1987.
-She's been trying to live this down ever since."

-Reception in schools
+Use and censorship in schools

 Atwood's novels, and especially her works of speculative fiction, The Handmaid's Tale and Oryx and Crake, are frequently offered as examples for the final, open-ended question on the American Advanced Placement English Literature and Composition exam each year.
-As such, her books are often assigned in high-school classrooms to students taking this Advanced Placement course, despite the mature themes the work presents.
-Atwood herself has expressed surprise that her books are being assigned to high-school audiences, largely due to her own censored education in the 1950s; however, she has assured readers that this increased attention from high-school students has not altered the material she has chosen to write about since.
+As such, her books are often assigned in high school classrooms to students taking this Advanced Placement course, despite the mature themes the work presents.
+Atwood expressed surprise that her books are assigned in schools, largely due to her own censored education in the 1950s; however, she said it has not altered the material she has chosen to write about since.

 Censorship in the United States

-The American Library Association lists The Handmaid's Tale as number 37 on the "100 Most Frequently Challenged Books of 1990–2000".
-In 2019, The Handmaid's Tale is still listed as the seventh-most challenged book because of profanity, vulgarity, and sexual overtones.
-Atwood participated in discussing The Handmaid's Tale as the subject of an ALA discussion series titled "One Book, One Conference".
+The American Library Association (ALA) lists The Handmaid's Tale as number 37 on the "100 Most Frequently Challenged Books of 1990–2000".
+In 2019, The Handmaid's Tale is still listed as the seventh most challenged book because of profanity, vulgarity, and sexual overtones.
+Atwood discussed The Handmaid's Tale as the subject of an ALA discussion series titled "One Book, One Conference".